moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

 bulk, with a weak, sign-correct residual for matter already captured inside filament tubes.

+## A real-Universe coda

+The program's final experiment left simulations behind: 274,000 real BOSS CMASS galaxies (z = 0.45–0.55) tiled into eighteen 512 h⁻¹Mpc cubes, spines extracted by both methods at matched length, and the networks stacked against Planck maps with footprint-matched rotated controls.
+Three things happened.
+First, a **~4–5σ Compton-y detection**: the extracted spine networks sit on measurably hot gas — the web the methods draw is physically real.
+Second, the Hessian's spines carry slightly more of that signal (4.8σ vs 4.1σ), consistent with everything above.
+Third — and this is the lift's one clean win, replicated from simulation to sky — its spine tangents align with the tidal eigenframe at 0.677 ± 0.016 vs the Hessian's 0.617 ± 0.016 across all eighteen tiles (isotropic null 0.5).
+The lifted geometry reads the *anisotropy* of the real cosmic web better, even while the simpler model finds its mass better.

 ## So which model should you use?

 | Your situation | Use | Why |